piotr-yuxuan/roundup-service/README.md

 enabled in Grafana for ease of access.
 You can immediately explore the pre-configured dashboards for insight into the service's behavior.

+- **Monitoring and alerting** Go http://localhost:9090 to access Prometheus.
-* **Application traces**: Navigate to Grafana http://localhost:3001 to see a PostgreSQL dashboard and traces for the running service.
+- **Application traces**: Navigate to Grafana http://localhost:3001 to see a PostgreSQL dashboard and traces for the running service.
   Before releasing to production, dashboard for JVM metrics and other metrics should be added.
-* **Explore the database**: Adminer, reachable on http://localhost:5431, is a lightweight database UI and management layer.
-You can connect to the PostgreSQL instance using the credentials provided in the development section below.
+- **Explore the database**: Adminer, reachable on http://localhost:5431, is a lightweight database UI and management layer.
+You can connect to the PostgreSQL instance using these
+  credentials:
+  - User: user
+  - Password: password
+  - Database: database

 ## Architectural overview